Voilett-Roze/asus/Ipset-script-installation-instructions.md

 ___
 > **NOTE:** This page is helpful instructions on installing the various maintained scripts if there are any issues please turn to the respective thread for support by the author.

+>**ATTENTION:** Make sure that you have a backup of your [JFFS partition](https://github.com/RMerl/asuswrt-merlin/wiki/Jffs#backing-up-the-jffs-partition) incase something goes wrong.
 ___

 # Tor and Countries Block